Various vegetable in a raised bed

 Juglone is a naturally occurring compound found primarily in the walnut family of trees, including black walnut and butternut trees.
 This substance acts as a defense mechanism, protecting these trees from competing plants.
 Juglone is found in all parts of the tree, including the leaves, roots, bark, and nut hulls.
 When released into the soil, it can have a significant impact on many other plant species, often inhibiting their growth or even causing them to die off.
 This chemical warfare is known as allelopathy, and juglone is one of the most potent allelopathic substances.
 But fear not, there are ways to neutralize juglone and keep your garden flourishing.
 Let’s explore how.

-See also How to Save Zucchini Seeds?
+See also How to Store a Wheelbarrow?

 The Effect of Juglone on Plants